ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

     # Submit this script as: "bash prepare-env.sh" instead of "sbatch prepare-env.sh"

-    # Prepare user env needed for SLURM batch job
+    # Prepare user env needed for Slurm batch job
     # such as module load, setup runtime environment variables, or copy input files, etc.
     # Basically, these are the commands you usually run ahead of the srun command

     module load cray-netcdf
     export OMP_NUM_THREADS=4

-    # Generate the SLURM batch script below with the here document,
+    # Generate the Slurm batch script below with the here document,
     # then "sbatch" the script later, the user env set up above will run on the login node
-    # instead of on a head compute node (if included in the SLURM batch script),
+    # instead of on a head compute node (if included in the Slurm batch script),
     # and inherited into the batch job.

     cat << EOF > prepare-env.slurm